adamrdrew/nasti/README.md

-# nasti
+# NASTI
-NASTI is Not A Standard Template Implementation
+NASTI is Not A Standard Template Implementation.
+"That's not a template!
+That's NASTI!"